mapperr/dfl/README.md

 If you have your dotfiles on some git repo you can do a `dfl clone <your repo>`.
 It will clone you repo in the `dotfiles` dir, backupping the existing one.

-If you cloned your repo, moved from another directory or just `git init` it you can commit and push your dotfiles directly with `dfl`:
+So, if your dotfiles dir is a git repo you can commit and push your dotfiles directly with `dfl`:

 `dfl git <whatever git command and arguments>`

-it `cd` in your `dotfiles` directory and execute the `git` part.
+it `cd`s in your `dotfiles` directory and executes the `git` part.

-So you can hack your `~/.vimrc` and do:
+For example, you can hack your `~/.vimrc` and do:

 `dfl g commit -am 'Add awesomeness' && dfl g push`